Your Provo brand runs pop-ups on Square, but distributors and retail customers need different prices at the same booth

 Exactly what you get

 A POS shaped around how a Provo brand sells: tiered pricing for distributors and retail at the same booth, offline payment capture for low-signal canyon events, and live inventory sync so the booth and warehouse never disagree.
-It shares one count with your inventory management software, mirrors pricing from your Shopify development store, and pushes sales to a business intelligence dashboard for event-by-event analysis.
+It shares one count with your inventory management software, mirrors pricing from your Shopify development store, and pushes sales to a business intelligence (BI) dashboard for event-by-event analysis.

 How to choose a developer in Provo